Responsible Business for Sustainable Development

 - Increased representation from developing countries in GRI’s governance bodies, with 14 members supported to attend the GRI Standards development process.

-- Engagements established with stock exchanges and market regulators, including the Mumbai, Hong Kong, Nigerian, and Taiwanese stock exchanges, to promote reporting and help create more inclusive markets in emerging economies.
+- Engagements established with stock exchanges and market regulators, in India, Sri Lanka, Bangladesh, Nigeria, Eswatini, Nairobi, Mexico, Colombia, Chile, Hong Kong, and Taiwan, to promote reporting and help create more inclusive markets in emerging economies.

 - Development of policy recommendations and guidelines publications on sustainability reporting, ranging from Human Rights to the SDGs.